Cameroon’s rich cultural and historical traditions and heritage

 Although there is just one national newspaper in Cameroon, which is owned by the state, independent publications do exist in the country’s media landscape.
 Cameroon’s media landscape is made up of a public television station and privately owned channels, public radio stations, privately owned radio stations, and international radio stations, privately held print magazines, and the Internet.
 The Constitution of Cameroon protects the freedom of the press; yet, in practice, the possibility of government censorship prohibits the majority of unfavorable viewpoints from being published, particularly in the press that is owned by the state.

 It is not uncommon for journalists to face hostility and restrictions in Cameroon.
 Recent efforts to restrict users’ ability to use the social media platform Twitter inside the nation have been linked to the government.
 Reporters Without Borders referred to the episode as an act of arbitrary intimidation when they criticised the arrest of a newspaper editor in 2011.
 The editor was accused of obtaining classified government information from a former finance minister.
-Other reporters have also been detained and locked up without being presented with any charges following their detention.What Do You Know About The Philippines?
+Other reporters have also been detained and locked up without being presented with any charges following their detention.History Of Tennis

 Cameroon’s musical and dance traditions.